RsyncProject/rsync/rsyncd.conf.5.md

     This parameter can provide endless fun for people who like to tune their systems to the utmost degree.
 You can set all sorts of socket options which may make transfers faster (or slower!).
-Read the man page for the **setsockopt()** system call for details on some of the options you may be able to set.
+Read the manpage for the **setsockopt()** system call for details on some of the options you may be able to set.
 By default no special socket options are set.
 These settings can also be specified via the `--sockopts` command-line option.